prmanjun/learning-library/data-management-library/goldengate/stream-analytics/ggsa/1-ggsa-hwp/1-ggsa-hwp.md

 ## **STEP 6:** Infer Event Shape

-1. To infer shape from stream, on the **Shape** screen, ensure **Infer Shape** and **From Stream** options are selected, and verify if the shape of the event is successfully inferred as shown in following screenshot.
+To infer shape from stream:

+1. On the **Shape** screen, ensure **Infer Shape** and **From Stream** options are selected, and verify if the shape of the event is successfully inferred as shown in following screenshot.

    ![](./images/shape.png "")